Security-Onion-Solutions/securityonion-docs/pro.rst

 Starting in Security Onion 2.4.180, licensed Pro users can also generate :ref:`reports`.

+Starting in Security Onion 2.4.190, licensed Pro users can also access the :ref:`onionai` Assistant.

 .. note::

     Contact Security Onion Solutions, LLC via our website at https://securityonion.com/pro for more information about purchasing a Security Onion Pro license to enable these features.